 Writing about what they do and not who they are: Your essay shouldn’t regurgitate your activities and achievements—it should be about how you think, feel, or view the world differently as a result of your experiences.
 I love to write, and I love to help my students write; together, we brainstorm essays so students write refreshingly reflective, original, and authentic essays.

 Not preparing for interviews: With insight into top universities’ criteria for evaluating interviewees, I prep my students to be confident, articulate, and natural in their interviews.
 They answer difficult questions with ease, embracing their quirks yet embodying exactly the qualities these universities seek.

 Rushing an application: This process takes time, and my students work early and often on their essays so as to reduce their stress levels and prepare stronger applications.

 Not building a brand: Often, students lay out their entire life in their applications with no cohesive theme and no clear reason why highly selective universities should admit them.
 I don't hand every student a one-size-fits-all roadmap to getting in to these universities; instead, I help students to develop brands that are unique, that pull together the disparate parts of their application, that align with a strategic major, and that create a clear vision for the admissions officers why they have to have them on campus.

 As a former Berkeley Admissions Reader, a former UChicago Admissions Reader, and a college admissions consultant, I work tirelessly to demystify the admissions process and help students make their reach a reality.

-My package provides comprehensive guidance throughout the college application process.
-From the earliest brainstorming session to receiving your letters of acceptance, I'll guide you every step of the way.
-My package provides the best value of all my offerings for students and families seeking a complete (and very hands-on) solution.
+Our package provides comprehensive guidance throughout the college application process.
+From the earliest brainstorming session to receiving your letters of acceptance, we'll guide you every step of the way.
+Our package provides the best value of all our offerings for students and families seeking a complete (and very hands-on) solution.